nrfconnect/sdk-nrf/samples/nrf9160/udp/README.rst

 Configuration options
 =====================

+You can configure the following options:

+.. _CONFIG_UDP_DATA_UPLOAD_SIZE_BYTES:
-.. option:: CONFIG_UDP_DATA_UPLOAD_SIZE_BYTES - UDP data upload size configuration

-This configuration option sets the number of bytes to be transmitted to the server.
+CONFIG_UDP_DATA_UPLOAD_SIZE_BYTES - UDP data upload size configuration This configuration option sets the number of bytes to be transmitted to the server.

+.. _CONFIG_UDP_DATA_UPLOAD_FREQUENCY_SECONDS:
-.. option:: CONFIG_UDP_DATA_UPLOAD_FREQUENCY_SECONDS - UDP data upload frequency configuration

-This configuration option sets the frequency with which the sample transmits data to the server.
+CONFIG_UDP_DATA_UPLOAD_FREQUENCY_SECONDS - UDP data upload frequency configuration This configuration option sets the frequency with which the sample transmits data to the server.

+.. _CONFIG_UDP_SERVER_ADDRESS_STATIC:
-.. option:: CONFIG_UDP_SERVER_ADDRESS_STATIC - UDP Server IP Address configuration

-This configuration option sets the static IP address of the server.
+CONFIG_UDP_SERVER_ADDRESS_STATIC - UDP Server IP Address configuration This configuration option sets the static IP address of the server.

+.. _CONFIG_UDP_SERVER_PORT:

-.. option:: CONFIG_UDP_SERVER_PORT - UDP server port configuration
+CONFIG_UDP_SERVER_PORT - UDP server port configuration
    This configuration option sets the server address port number.

+.. _CONFIG_UDP_PSM_ENABLE:

-.. option:: CONFIG_UDP_PSM_ENABLE - PSM mode configuration
+CONFIG_UDP_PSM_ENABLE - PSM mode configuration
    This configuration option, if set, allows the sample to request PSM from the modem or cellular network.

+.. _CONFIG_UDP_EDRX_ENABLE:

-.. option:: CONFIG_UDP_EDRX_ENABLE - eDRX mode configuration
+CONFIG_UDP_EDRX_ENABLE - eDRX mode configuration
    This configuration option, if set, allows the sample to request eDRX from the modem or cellular network.

+.. _CONFIG_UDP_RAI_ENABLE:

-.. option:: CONFIG_UDP_RAI_ENABLE - RAI configuration
+CONFIG_UDP_RAI_ENABLE - RAI configuration
    This configuration option, if set, allows the sample to request RAI for transmitted messages.

 .. note::
    PSM, eDRX and RAI value or timers are set using the configurable options for the :ref:`lte_lc_readme` library.